 The Olympic Training Center, located just a few miles east of downtown Colorado Springs, is home to thousands of athletes who live and train at the facility on a permanent or temporary basis.
 Public tours are conducted year-round by USOC Ambassadors for a nominal fee.
 View athlete training facilities and life-size figures with narrative panels adorning the Irwin Belk Olympic Pathway.

 The World Figure Skating Museum & Hall of Fame is the international repository for the sport of figure skating featuring the greatest names in figure skating.
 The only institution of its kind in the world, the museum is dedicated exclusively to the preservation and interpretation of the history of figure skating.
 Induction into the Hall of Fame is the highest honor a figure skater can achieve.
 The Hall of Fame includes such distinguished skaters as Jayne Torvill and Christopher Dean, Dick Button, Scott Hamilton, Ekaterina Gordeeva and Sergei Grinkov, Midori Ito, Sonja Henie, and Katarina Witt.
 Visitors are welcome to tour the attraction Tuesday through Friday year-round.

 What began as a railway to transport material for an old water line, is now recognized as one of the most popular trails in the U.S. Gaining nearly 2,000 feet in elevation over one mile, the Incline is, perhaps, the most unique and challenging trail in the country, attracting runners, Olympians, cyclists and other athletes for the ultimate training experience.
-The trail is also used by military personnel, student athletes and weekend warriors.
+The trail is also used by military personnel, student-athletes and weekend warriors.
 More than anything, the Incline is famous for dishing out a tough workout.
-The City will reopen the trail after vast improvements are completed in December.

 Olympic Athletes to watch who trained in Colorado Springs during the 2017-2018 season